-TEMA Liaison Donnie Smith confirmed that the conference agenda is full and that speakers have been assigned, but the lineup can still be adjusted.
+TEMA Liaison Donnie Smith confirmed that the conference agenda is full and that speakers have been assigned, but the lineup can still be adjusted if required.
 After the discussion it was decided that no paid speakers would be needed for either the luncheons or dinners.

 During the fall conference in 2010 at Embassy Suites in Murfreesboro, James Barnes resigned from the Secretary position and left the office vacant.

-At 12:40 pm, President Janice Newman called the Executive Board to order and discussed preparations for the Chattanooga Conference.
+At 12:40 pm, President Janice Newman, who had arrived in Chattanooga to attend the conference, called the Executive Board to order and discussed preparations for the Chattanooga Conference.
 The Treasurer’s Report showed $27,981.41 in the bank.
 There appeared to be nothing to report from the Constitution and By-Laws Committee although there was some work going on to re-word some of the language of the changes being proposed.
 The Membership Committee Chairman reported 180 members, plus 100 TEMA members making membership a total of 280, or nearly 300 as the minutes read.
-The Legislative Committee Chairman reported that we were advised to take the funding requirement out of the proposed bill for EMA qualification although State Farm Insurance is supposedly in support.
+The Legislative Committee Chairman reported that we were advised by the sponsor to take the funding requirement out of the proposed bill for EMA qualification although State Farm Insurance is supposedly in support.
 The Conference Committee Chairman reported that the exercise has been canceled at the conference, and a video will be run in its place.

 The election of officers resulted in the nomination of Bill Brown (Greene County) as President-Elect, Alan Lawson (Knox County) as Vice President-East Region, Jimmy Floyd (Coffee County) as Vice President-Middle Region, and Ron Watkins (Henry County) as Vice President-West Region.

-Acting President and Chairperson Jody Zorsch called the executive board to order on August 18, 2010 at the SEOC in Nashville, TN, but turned the meeting over to President Janice Newman when she arrived.
+Acting President (again) Jody Zorsch called the executive board to order on August 18, 2010 at the SEOC in Nashville, TN, but turned the meeting over to President Newman when she arrived.
 The minutes were reviewed and approved.